sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 ```

 ### Reading xlsx files
-We can read `xlsx` files into `data.frame` objects using the following syntax:
+We can read `.xlsx` files into `data.frame` objects using the following syntax:

 ##### **Code**
 ```R